Asif1405/Dog-Breed-Classifier/README.md

 # Files:
 1. dog-app.ipynb : is the python 3 file that can be run to classify dog images
+2. dog-app.html: is the html file forthe app.
-2. test: the folder has the test images for this project.
+3. test: the folder has the test images for this project.
-3. Readme
+4. Readme

 # Packages
 1. numpy